gschmutz/kafka-workshop/03-understanding-failover/README.md

 First, kill the third consumer (CTRL-C in the consumer terminal does the trick).

-In the remaining two consumer terminals, you should get a rebalance message, showing that these consumers have gotten new partitions assigned.
+In the remaining two consumer terminals, you should get a re-balance message, showing that these consumers have gotten new partitions assigned.

 ```
 % Group test rebalanced (memberid rdkafka-c6b9607c-fe47-4ffa-b2aa-c783787eedbe): revoked: failsafe-test-topic [3], failsafe-test-topic [4], failsafe-test-topic [5]